Political Science

 The Robbins Fellowship provides a stipend each summer for at least two political science students in Columbia College who will be engaged in research in important matters of politics or policymaking or who will be working, without other compensation, as interns in a governmental office, agency, or other public service organization.
 Each spring, the department invites students to submit fellowship proposals.
 Awards are announced in late April or early May.

-A cash prize awarded to GS students for excellence in the field of political science.
+A cash prize awarded to the GS senior with an outstanding record of accomplishment in the study of political science at Columbia.

 Phyllis Stevens Sharp Fellowship in American Politics